 Every building in the UK - however remote - is entitled to have its mail delivered by Royal Mail.
 This European Union (EU) wide legal requirement is known as the Universal Service Obligation - USO for short.
 Other industries such as electricity, gas and water, have similar obligations, often referred to as Public Service Obligations if the obligation is not universal, because of the difficulty of accessing remote locations.

 There is a similar EU USO for broadband, but the UK government has chosen to exceed the EU minimum speeds and requires BT Openreach to give 95% of the UK population access to a 25 megabits per second (mps) connection by 2017, with the remaining 5% receiving 10mps by 2020.

 Mobile Phone Company Mergers

 Orange and TMobile were allowed to merge, thus reducing the number of mobile operators to four, the others being O2, Three (owned by Hutchison) and Vodafone.

 BT then bought EE, but this did not reduce the number of competing companies.

 Hutchison/Three then tried to merge with O2, but this merger was prohibited by the appropriate competition authority, in this case the European Commission.

-This regulatory activity is aimed at ensuring a wide range of news outlets.
-It is enforced by government Ministers, advised by the Competition and Markets Authority.
+This regulatory activity is aimed at ensuring a wide range of news outlets, and broadcasters' compliance with certain standards.
+It is enforced by government Ministers, advised by Ofcom and the Competition and Markets Authority.
 Click here for more information.